tarsa129/mkdd_rename_release_files/README.md

 Dragging the folder onto the .py file will create a .zip file with the same name as the folder.
 This .zip file can be used with the editor.
 Be sure to use rename.py for course folders, and make_folders.py for character mods.
 The .bat files can be used to easily specify the name of the output.zip file.
+.ini files in the input folders will be automatically detected.

 # Naming files
 Make sure that the release files have the same name as the in-game files that they are replacing.